skedgeme/wrecker/examples/Client.md

 import Wrecker (record, defaultMain, Recorder)
 ```

-`record` is the primary function from `wrecker`.
+- `record` is the primary function from `wrecker`.
 It has the signature

     record :: Recorder -> String -> IO a -> IO a

   `record` takes a `Recorder` and key in the form of a `String` and wraps some
   `IO` action. `record` runs the passed in `IO a` and um ... records information
   about such as the elapsed time and whether it succeeded or failed.

-`defaultMain` is one of two entry points `wrecker` provides (the other is
+- `defaultMain` is one of two entry points `wrecker` provides (the other is
   `run`). `defaultMain` performs command line argument parsing for us, and
   runs the benchmarks with the provided options.
-Additionally, `defaultMain`
+- `Recorder` is an opaque type we can call `record` with. `defaultMain` and `run`
-creates a `Recorder` that is used by all the benchmark scripts.
+  create a `Recorder` that is used by all the benchmark scripts.

 ```haskell
 import Data.Aeson